Ihssene-Brahimi/Ihssene-Brahimi/README.md

 ###      Devoted to Data science and Quantum computing

-- 🔭 I’m currently working on NLP for Healthcare
+- 🔭 I’m currently working on AI projects for Healthcare
 - 🌱 I’m learning Quantum Computing
 - 👯 I’m looking to collaborate on AI research projects
 - 🤔 I’m looking for help with Quantum Computing